 Epiphone used over the years six different tailpieces for their achtop guitars.
 The trapeze tailpiece was used on all Masterbilt models until the mid 1930’s.
 The plating was gold on the uper-end guitars and nickel on the lesser instruments.
 In the early 1930’s, the strings were attached to the crossbar with the ball ends toward the neck and wrapped over the bar.

 By 1934, the strings were attached to the crossbar with the ball ends pointed toward the bottom of the instrument and the strings did not wrap over the crossbar.
+One example in our database is engraved.
+It is on a De Luxe with checkerboard binding, of which we have also only one example in our database.
+More detailed info on Epiphone trapeze tailpieces click here

 The December 1935 Metronome magazine ad which introduced the Emperor, shows both the Emperor and the Super De Luxe with a tailpiece very similar in design to the style used on early Gibson Super 400 guitars see picture.
 The Epiphone tailpiece was a flat plate style with two side-pieces connecting the crossbar and the securing plate.
 The center ornamentation resembled an arrow, with the point being attached to a smaller crossbar parallel to and about one inch below the actual crossbar.
 This tailpiece is very rare, but is presumed to have gone into production because it appears in no fewer than three Metronome ads and many catalog photos.